theislab/cpa/docs/installation.rst

 2. Create a new conda environment::

-    conda create -n scvi-env python=3.7
+    conda create -n cpa-env python=3.7

 3. Activate your environment::

-    source activate scvi-env
+    source activate cpa-env

 pip prerequisites:
 ##################

 1. Install Python_, we prefer the `pyenv <https://github.com/pyenv/pyenv/>`_ version management system, along with `pyenv-virtualenv <https://github.com/pyenv/pyenv-virtualenv/>`_.

 2. Install PyTorch_.
-If you have an Nvidia GPU, be sure to install a version of PyTorch that supports it -- scvi-tools runs much faster with a discrete GPU.
+If you have an Nvidia GPU, be sure to install a version of PyTorch that supports it -- cpa-tools runs much faster with a discrete GPU.

 .. _Miniconda: https://conda.io/miniconda.html
 .. _Python: https://www.python.org/downloads/